What is SomaSensing?

 People who practice SomaSensing have said how surprisingly simple it is, and how they have felt a self-soothing, self-regulating and self-nurturing effect from the very first session.
 Some have said that it feels better than breathing exercises, meditation, yoga, or mindful movements in helping to release long-held patterns of strain, pain, or stuckness.

-That's because you’re moving the way nature intended.
+It's because you’re moving the way nature intended.
 Not the way you’ve been taught.
 To unlock this inner wisdom, we guide you to tune into fascia as a felt sense.
 Fascia is your fabric of embodiment.
 There is no separation of body from mind, breath from movement, motion from emotion, or one muscle from another.
 It provides the environment for your nervous system and all living cells in your body.

 When you revitalise fascia you reset your inner rhythm and resolve the effects of stress or trauma on your whole way of being.